The Corporate Governance Review: Indonesia

-Law No. 40 of 2007 on Limited Liability Companies (Company Law) governs limited liability companies in Indonesia.
-The Company Law provides the general roles of shareholders, boards of directors, boards of commissioners.
-Further, a company's articles of association are the general governance document of the company, for example, limitation on the authority of the board of directors and the mechanism on how decisions are made at board of directors meetings, board of commissioners meetings and general meetings of shareholders.
-In addition, in practice, normally companies also prepare their own good corporate governance manual as a reference for the companies' ethics and business practices.
+Law No. 40 of 2007 on Limited Liability Companies, as amended by Law No. 11 of 2020 on Job Creation, (the Company Law) governs limited liability companies in Indonesia.
+The Company Law provides the general roles of shareholders, boards of directors and boards of commissioners.
+Further, a company's articles of association are the general governance document of the company, citing, for example, limitations on the authority of the board of directors and the mechanism on how decisions are made at meetings of the board of directors and board of commissioners, and at general meetings of shareholders.
+In addition, in practice, normally companies also prepare their own good corporate governance manual as a reference for their ethics and business practices.

-Further, for public companies (i.e., companies with at least 300 shareholders and paid-up capital of at least 300 billion rupiah), the members of the board of directors and the board of commissioners are also subject to capital market regulations, including Law No. 8 of 1995 on Capital Market.
+Further, for public companies (i.e., those with at least 300 shareholders and paid-up capital of at least 300 billion rupiah), the members of the board of directors and the board of commissioners are also subject to capital market regulations, including Law No. 8 of 1995 on Capital Markets.
 Public companies are also supervised by the Financial Services Authority (OJK).
-Therefore, the conduct of public companies must also comply with the regulations issued by the OJK, which are more detailed and provide clarity on how corporate governance should be implemented: for example, the requirement to establish certain committees and functions, such as an audit committee and a nomination and remuneration function, and to have at least 30 per cent of the commissioners be independent commissioners.
+Therefore, the conduct of public companies must also comply with the regulations issued by OJK, which are more detailed and provide clarity on how corporate governance should be implemented; for example, the requirement to establish certain committees and functions, such as an audit committee and a nomination and remuneration function, and for at least 30 per cent of the commissioners to be independent.

-Meanwhile, private foreign investment companies and private local companies are subject to the regulations regarding the field of capital investment.
-Other specific sectors may also have laws and regulations governing how entities engaged in the relevant sectors conduct their corporate governance, for example banks and non-bank financial institutions, and have guidance on compliance with good corporate governance.
+Private foreign investment companies and private local companies are subject to the regulations regarding the field of capital investment.
+Other specific sectors may also have laws and regulations governing how entities engaged in the relevant sectors conduct their corporate governance (such as banks and non-bank financial institutions) and have guidance on compliance with good corporate governance.

 In relation to licensing, the government is currently moving all licensing systems into one large national investment licensing platform, the Online Single Submission (OSS) system, as regulated in Government Regulation No. 24 of 2018 on Electronic Integrated Business Licensing Services.
-The OSS system is now operated by BKPM (initially, the Coordinating Minister of Economic Affairs took the lead in operating the OSS system when it was launched in July 2018).
+The OSS system is now operated by the Indonesian Investment Coordinating Board (the BKPM, a non-ministerial government agency): initially, the Coordinating Minister of Economic Affairs had taken the lead in operating the OSS system when it was launched in July 2018.
 For most sectors, companies no longer need to obtain licences from several authorities: they can now get all the licences they require through the OSS system.

 Every business entity (including companies) needs to register with the OSS system.
 Upon registration, a business identity number (NIB), a business licence and a commercial licence (as relevant) will be issued.
-The NIB serves as an identity card for companies, and remains valid as long as the company operates.
-Sectoral ministries or government authorities (e.g., the Ministry of Trade, the Ministry of Communication and Informatics, the Ministry of Agrarian Affairs and Spatial Planning and the National Land Office) determine the business licences or commercial licences required for lines of business under their authority, and the commitments or conditions required to be fulfilled to make the business licences or commercial licences become effective.
-These sectoral ministries or government authorities could also determine that no commitments or conditions are required.
-If commitments or conditions exist, they will be mentioned in the business or commercial licences, or both, issued by the OSS system.
-Business licences and commercial licences will only become effective after a licence owner completes the required commitments or conditions.
+The NIB serves as an identity card for companies and remains valid for as long as the company operates.
+Sectoral ministries or government authorities (e.g., the Ministry of Trade, the Ministry of Communication and Informatics, the Ministry of Agrarian Affairs and Spatial Planning, and the National Land Office) determine the business licences or commercial licences required for lines of business under their authority, and the commitments or conditions required to be fulfilled to make the business licences or commercial licences become effective (and requirements to process the commitments or conditions).
+These sectoral ministries and government authorities could also determine that no commitments or conditions are required.
+If commitments or conditions exist, they will be mentioned in the business or commercial licences, or both, issued via the OSS system.
+Business licences and commercial licences will become effective only after a licence owner completes the required commitments or conditions.

 i Board structure and practices